-If your baby is sleepy, it may be easier to get him to breastfeed.
-It will feel like second nature to him if he did it for weeks or months before you introduced the bottle.
+If your baby is sleepy, it may be easier to get them to breastfeed.
+It will feel like second nature to them if they did it for weeks or months before you introduced the bottle.

-By catching him when he’s sleepy, he won’t have the time or the energy to fight you and may even be comforted by the familiar feeling.
+By catching them when they’re sleepy, they won’t have the time or the energy to fight you and may even be comforted by the familiar feeling.

 Just as you can trick a breastfeeding baby to accept a bottle if you pull a switch mid-feeding, you can also switch from the bottle to the breast during a feeding.

 6. Don’t Lose Your Cool

 Try not to get too frustrated.
 Babies can pick up on stress and negative emotions.
 Remind yourself that your baby isn’t doing this to irritate you.